5 Takeaways From The Stunning Alabama Senate Election

 Democrats have a playbook for 2018.
 It worked in purple/light blue Virginia and, with some tweaks, it worked in deep red Alabama.
 Democrats have finally figured out how to get their base voters out in nonpresidential elections.
 Big turnout among minorities, young people, single women and college-educated suburbanites was the key to Democrats' wins in both states.

 In Virginia, getting the Democratic coalition out was enough to win, even though Democrats didn't make inroads into the Trump vote in nonmetro areas.
 But in Alabama, where there just aren't enough Democrats, Jones had to do something extra — he had to get enough Republican voters (and Republican-leaning independents) to cross over and vote for him.
-He did, focusing on moderate, Chamber of Commerce Republicans, who found Roy Moore embarrassing and damaging to the image of their state, even before sexual-misconduct allegations surfaced.
+He did, focusing on moderate, Chamber of Commerce Republicans, who found Roy Moore embarrassing and damaging to the image of their state even before sexual-misconduct allegations surfaced.

 When it comes to enthusiasm, Democrats have the edge.
 President Trump seems to fire up Democrats more than his own voters.
 In Alabama, Jones wanted to make sure African-Americans were at least 25 percent of the electorate.
 They ended up at 29 percent, according to the exit polls.